ClusterM/kindle-lightfix/README.md

  Usage
 -------

-Just set brightness to lowest level and the frontlight will be turned off after one minute or less.
+Just set brightness to hightest level and the frontlight will be turned off after one minute or less.

 Alexey Avdyukhin, from Russia with love.
 mailto: clusterrr@clusterrr.com